Itsurō Terada

-Itsurō Terada (寺田 逸郎, Terada Itsurō) is a Japanese lawyer who served as the 18th Chief Justice of the Supreme Court of Japan.
+Itsurō Terada (寺田 逸郎, Terada Itsurō) is a Japanese lawyer who served as Chief Justice of the Supreme Court of Japan from 2014 to 2018.

 Early life and education

 Terada was born in Kyoto, Kyoto Prefecture, Japan.
 He was born into a family of great judicial significance.
 His father, Jirō Terada, was the Supreme Court's 10th Chief Justice.
 In 1972, he graduated from the University of Tokyo, Faculty of Law.

 By 1980, Terada had held various positions as Assistant Judge in several District Courts, the Tokyo District Court in 1974, the Sapporo District Court in 1977 and the Osaka District Court in 1980.
 Terada was also the Ambassador of Japan to the Netherlands in 1981.
 He then moved to the Ministry of Justice in 1988, where he served as the Director-General of the Judicial System Department and the Civil Affairs Bureau.

 Before becoming Chief Justice, Terada was the President of the Hiroshima High Court and was also one of the Justices of the Supreme Court.